BayanWasfi/Animal-Card-Trading/README.md

-# Animal-Card-Trading
+# Animal Card Trading Project

-Udacity project 1 is to create animal card trading
+Creating webpage from a design protoype of animal card trading using HTML and CSS under certain specification.
+This is a common workflow for front-end web developers.